+The IC maskset name is the product hardware identification.
 The maskset major version is updated when the full maskset is changed (i.e. all layers of the maskset are changed at the same time).

 The IC version is updated for any change in hardware (i.e. part of the layers of the maskset) or in the OST.